KangaRoo1372/webliero/converter/readme.md

 - TimV (for code review, testing, finding some bugs to fix and creating simple but great Liero Stuff Activator)

 ## *5. CHANGELOG*

+16.09.2023 - version 0.58

+- fix the "missing weapons with multiple-referenced wObjects" bug (thx dsds again!)
+- improve the lists of wObjects, nObjects and sObjects printed in the console
+- improve functions to recalculate values of some properties again (sanity checks)

 09.09.2023 - version 0.54